 We start with thoughts of goodwill to remind ourselves of why we want to meditate.
-We want to find a happiness that's reliable, that doesn't harm us or anybody else.
-That's why we spread goodwill both to ourselves and to all beings, to remind ourselves that we're looking for a special kind of happiness.
+We want to find a happiness that's reliable and doesn't harm anybody else.
+That's why we spread goodwill both to ourselves and to all beings, to remind ourselves that this is a special kind of happiness we're after.

-Then, when we're clear about why we're doing it, we settle down to business.
-Here, the business is watching your breath.
-Take a couple of good, long deep in-and-out breaths and notice where you feel the breathing in the body.
+And then when we're clear about why we're doing it, we settle down to business.
+Here the business is watching your breath.
+Take a couple of good long deep in-and-out breaths and notice where you feel the breathing in the body.
 You feel the passage of air through the nose but you also feel the rise and fall of the chest, sometimes the rise and fall of the abdomen or the shoulders.
 Notice where the feeling of breathing is most pronounced.
-Allow your attention to settle there and keep it there all the way through the in-breath, all the way through the out, and even in the moments between the breaths.
+Allow your attention to settle there and keep it there all the way through the in-breath, \ all the way through the out, and even in the spaces between the breaths.